Moesh/Calamity/README.md

     - Crafting Iron Blocks, Iron Nuggets, or Iron Ingots does not award points
   - Other point scoring is determined by map rules, see section below
 - Enchanted Books
-  - This resource point is located under your enemy's base
+  - This generator is located under your enemy's base
   - The output is determined by what item is held in your main hand
   - Holding a sword will produce a sword-related enchanted book (Knockback I)
   - Holding a tool will produce an enchanted book related to that tool